amerand/contained-gravity/README.md

 A good case for Apptainer is made in the [Apptainer User Guide](https://apptainer.org/docs/user/latest/introduction.html).

 ### Build the images: latest gravity pipeline and consortium's python tools
-To change the version of the pipeline, you can edit [gravipipe.def](./gravipipe.def) and change the pipeline version (make sure you also check you are using a supported version of Fedora!).
-Then build the container image:
+To change the version of the pipeline, you can edit [gravipipe.def](./gravipipe.def) and change the pipeline version (make sure you also check you are using a supported version of Fedora!), or use [gravipipelatest.def](./gravipipelatest.def) for the latest version.

+Build the container image:
 ```
 $ apptainer build gravipipelatest.sif gravipipelatest.def
 ```
 You then run the `.sif` image in the directory where you GRAVITY FITS files are.
-For example, you can go to the `data` directory and run the script top get the test dataset (beware: 18G data set!).
+For example, you can go to the `data` directory and run the shell script to get the test dataset (beware: 18G data set!).
 With `apptainer shell`, you get an environment with the pipeline and python tools installed (as well as a custom [colorised](./gravi_list_rawfits.py) [dfits/fitsort](https://github.com/granttremblay/eso_fits_tools)):

 ```
 $ cd data